Dinozaurs: OVA

-The original toyline spawned a five-episode OVA series, the first four which were released on VHS alongside the initial release of the toys, while the final fifth OVA was given only to subscribers of Televi Magazine and Comic Bom Bom.
-It was directed and written by Tetsuro Amino.
+The original toyline spawned a five-episode OVA series, the first four which were released on VHS alongside the initial release of the toys, while the final fifth OVA was given only to subscribers of Televi Magazine and Comic BomBom.
+It was directed and written by Tetsurō Amino.

 Anime

-An anime series based on the American version of the toyline, titled DinoZaurs: The Series, was produced by Sunrise, OLM Digital and Saban Entertainment.
-It aired on North America in both Fox Kids in the US and YTV in Canada from July 28, 2000, to November 30, 2000.
-It was directed by Kiyoshi Fukumoto and written by Yasuko Kobayashi while the music was composed by Shirou Hamaguchi, Akifumi Tada, Ron Kenan, Shuki Levy, and Kusa March.
+An anime series based on the American version of the toyline, titled Dinozaurs: The Series, was produced by Sunrise, OLM Digital and Saban Entertainment.
+It aired on North America in both Fox Kids in the US and YTV in Canada from July 28 to November 30, 2000.
+It was directed by Kiyoshi Fukumoto and written by Yasuko Kobayashi while the music was composed by Shirō Hamaguchi, Akifumi Tada, Ron Kenan, Shuki Levy, and Kusa March.
 In the edited English dub by Saban Entertainment, all the musical score and sound effects are completely replaced with brand new American made ones.

-The rights to the English-dubbed version of DinoZaurs: The Series were formerly licensed by Saban Entertainment in North America in 2000, and are now owned by Disney Enterprises after Disney bought Fox Family/Fox Kids Worldwide in 2001.
-However, there were no plans to release the English-dubbed version of Dinozaurs on Region 1 DVD.
+The rights to the English-dubbed version of Dinozaurs: The Series were formerly licensed by Saban Entertainment in North America in 2000, and are now owned by Disney Enterprises after Disney bought Fox Family/Fox Kids Worldwide in 2001, but there were no plans to release the English-dubbed version of Dinozaurs on Region 1 DVD.